Otis Harlan

-Otis Harlan (December 29, 1865 – January 21, 1940) was an American actor and comedian.
+Otis Harlan (December 29, 1865 – January 20, 1940) was an American actor and comedian.
 He voiced Happy, one of the Seven Dwarfs in the Disney animated film Snow White and the Seven Dwarfs.
+This made him the earliest born actor to feature in a Disney film and one of the earliest born known American voice actors.

 Early years

 Harlan was born in Zanesville, Ohio in 1865.
 He married Nellie Harvey and had a daughter named Marion.
 Harlan was the uncle of the silent film era leading man, Kenneth Harlan.